rhart211/6306_Case_Study_1/Analysis.md

 # Introduction

-Breweries and Beers created, made, developed and loved in the United States.

-* include details about the beers, and breweries
+This year, 2019, marks the 25 year anniversary that Rich Tastes has been winning hearts by providing the highest quality and best tasting beer from the top breweries in the country to the state of Texas.
+The past five years we have enjoyed our most successful run in company history.
+We are now the top distributor for the entire state of Texas, and in 2014 and 2017 we expanded our territories to include the states of Louisiana and Oklahoma.
+Additionally we added several new breweries and many new beers to our distinctive distribution collection.
+Our marketing team is planning the 'Rich Tastes Silver Jubilee Beer Fest’, to celebrate this monumental event in our company’s history.
+It is at this time that we will announce the our expansion to cover the territories of Alabama, Arkansas, and Mississippi.
+We are also featuring new beers from breweries in Oregon and Colorado which will be featured at the beer fest.
+The Data Analytics team of Ross, Richard and I were given a data set of beers and breweries spanning the entire country.
+Today we will present to you how we used statistical analysis tools to break down the data to help make critical business decisions.
-* Mr. Customer the following is a detailed analysis answering the 7 questions of interest.
+The following is a detailed analysis answering the 7 questions of interest.

 # Analysis

 ## Question of Interest 1
-### Number of Breweries in Each State
+### Builds a nice Table of Beers Per State with Beers and their counts.

 ```r
 library(knitr)